tntaiconz/xero-mcp-server/README.md

 - `create-invoice`: Create a new invoice
 - `create-payment`: Create a new payment
 - `create-quote`: Create a new quote
+- `create-credit-note`: Create a new credit note
+- `create-payroll-timesheet`: Create a new Payroll Timesheet
 - `update-contact`: Update an existing contact
-- `update-credit-note`: Update an existing draft credit note
 - `update-invoice`: Update an existing draft invoice
 - `update-quote`: Update an existing draft quote
+- `update-credit-note`: Update an existing draft credit note
+- `update-payroll-timesheet-line`: Update a line on an existing Payroll Timesheet
+- `approve-payroll-timesheet`: Approve a Payroll Timesheet
+- `revert-payroll-timesheet`: Revert an approved Payroll Timesheet
+- `add-payroll-timesheet-line`: Add new line on an existing Payroll Timesheet
+- `delete-payroll-timesheet`: Delete an existing Payroll Timesheet
+- `get-payroll-timesheet`: Retrieve an existing Payroll Timesheet

 For detailed API documentation, please refer to the [MCP Protocol Specification](https://modelcontextprotocol.io/).